potassco/clorm/README.rst

-* Field definitions can be specified as part of a function signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using @-syntax.
+* Field definitions can be specified as part of a function signature to perform automatic type conversion for writing Python functions that can be called from an ASP program using the @-syntax.

-  Here function ``add`` is decorated with an automatic data conversion signature to add two integers and return the resulting integer.
+  Here function ``add`` is decorated with an automatic data conversion signature that accepts two input integers and expects an output integer.

 .. code-block:: python